sygmaprotocol/sygma-sdk/README.md

 ];
 ```

-We are going to use the SDK with `NodeJS` so, you we are going to use one of the testing accounts from the local setup:
+We are going to use the SDK with `NodeJS` so, we are going to use one of the testing accounts from the local setup:

 ```ts
  const testAcc = "0xF4314cb9046bECe6AA54bb9533155434d0c76909";